THE PLATFORM

 The public wants to know the details of celebrities’ lives and is willing and eager to read through all the details of their growing up years, young adult successes and failures, and all the way to the present day.

-Individuals with less of a public presence who still have valuable stories, information, or an important theme to share, but may want to do so through memoirs.
+Individuals with less of a public presence who still have valuable stories, information, or an important theme to share, may want to do so through memoirs.
 This way they can still communicate their message, but use life stories that directly apply to this message to do so.

-Writing your memoir allows you to use anecdotes from your life to communicate your theme.
+Learning how to write a memoir allows you to use anecdotes from your life to communicate your theme.
 Remember, if you aren’t a household name, readers are unlikely to be interested in your stories if they don’t provide some type of value.

 Always think reader-first with these questions: